Hailey Bieber

-Hailey Rhode Bieber (née Baldwin; born November 22, 1996) is an American model, socialite, creative director, and businesswoman.
-She is the founder and chief creative officer (CCO) of skin care brand Rhode, which she turned into a billion dollar company within two years of its founding.
-Bieber has also featured in campaigns for Guess, Ralph Lauren, and Tommy Hilfiger.
+Hailey Rhode Bieber (née Baldwin; born November 22, 1996) is an American model, socialite, media personality, and businesswoman.
+She is the founder and chief creative officer (CCO) of the skincare brand Rhode, which was acquired by e.l.f. in a $1 billion deal.
+As a model, Bieber featured in campaigns for Guess, Ralph Lauren, and Tommy Hilfiger.
+In 2023, she was selected for the Forbes 30 under 30 list in the Art & Style category.